 Currently, only the Apache web server is supported.
-On Linux/UNIX based systems, it is recommended to use the latest version of the 2.2.x branch (applies also to cluster mode).
-Note that it must run in "prefork" mode instead of "threaded" mode - the reason for this is because some of the libraries that PHP extensions use might not be thread-safe.
+On Linux/UNIX based systems, it is recommended to use the latest version of the 2.x branch.
+Note that it must run in "pre-fork" mode instead of "threaded" mode - the reason for this is because some of the libraries that PHP extensions use might not be thread-safe.

-On Windows, it is recommended to use MS IIS 7 (with Microsoft URL Rewrite Module 1.1).
+On Windows, it is recommended to use the latest version of the 1.3 branch.
 (Apache 2.x for Windows is not supported since it only exists in "threaded" mode.)